AcuityPPM/defect-new-aggrid-version/README.md

 Hello there!

-Could you clone the app and try to run.
+Could you clone the app and try to run?
 Thank you